darinz/DL/02_Neural_Network/03_activation_functions.md

 ## Advanced Activation Functions

-As deep learning has advanced, new activation functions have been developed to address the limitations of classic ones.
-Let's explore a few important modern choices.
+> **Annotation:** Modern deep learning has produced many new activation functions designed to address the limitations of classic ones.
+Swish and GELU are two popular examples.

 ### 1. Swish